jimliddle/localstoragetests/README.md

 # localstoragetests
-This is a collection of html files to be able view and test the browser local storage
+This is a collection of html files to be able view and test the BlackBerry 10 OS browser local storage